twalichiewicz/Backchannel/README.md

 2. [Install Backchannel](https://raw.githubusercontent.com/twalichiewicz/Backchannel/refs/heads/main/HNewhere.user.js)
    - *Upgrading from HNewhere?* Let it auto-update and it renames itself.
 If you install from this link instead, delete the old **HNewhere** entry afterwards.

+## Usage
-3. Browse the web as usual.
+1. Browse the web as usual.
 If a thread exists for that page the (BC) button lights up, letting you know people are discussing this site.
-You can also visit https://twalichiewicz.github.io/Backchannel/ once you have the script installed to have a front page you can bookmark.
+2. You can visit https://twalichiewicz.github.io/Backchannel/ once you have the script installed to have a customizable front page you can bookmark.
+3. You can directly upload to Hacker News and Reddit using the **↑** button.

 ## FAQ